Izumi-kun/yii2-lti-tool-provider/README.md

 ### Application config

-Add module to web config and configure.
-The module support those events for handling messages from Platforms:
+Add the module to the web config and configure it.
+The module supports the following events for handling messages from Platforms:

 - `launch`
 - `configure`